 - Executive Vice President, National Cable Television Association – 1987-1994

-- Anstrom is a director of Discovery Communications.
+- Mr. Anstrom is a member of the Audit Committee.

-- Anstrom serves as the Chairman of the Board of the National Environmental Education Foundation and the Institute for Educational Leadership.
-He also serves on the boards of directors of Climate Central and Island Press.
+- Mr. Anstrom serves as a director of the National Environmental Education Foundation and the Institute for Educational Leadership.
+He also serves on the boards of directors of Climate Central and Island Press, a member of the Board of Trustees of Arena Stage Theatre and on the Advisory Board of Planet Forward.
 He also served on the board of directors of the Chesapeake Bay Foundation, the National Cable Television Association, where he served as chairman for two years, and Comcast Corporation, where he chaired the Governance Committee.